 "Are you going to talk to her?"
 I snap.
 "We've all tried talking to her, and how well has that worked out?"
 I spit out the words like they're onion flesh and my eyes prick and burn.
 "I'm not waiting until this thing gets out of hand and girls looking for justice break her bones, or worse."

 Pickett wants so many answers; answers are what he lives for.
 But he sees me like this and he fights his singular goal of prying.
 He shakes his head and leaves me to my edits, and I scratch the quill so hard that the red bleeds into the table.

-Many of you are probably already familiar with my tendency to write really fun chapters after really depressing ones, and from the looks of it, the next one is going to be pretty frivolously fun.
+Many of you are probably already familiar with my tendency to write really fun chapters after really depressing ones, and the next one is going to be pretty frivolously fun.
 A couple words: manuscript editing drinking party.
 It goes a bit like this (with loff to Aiedail/Lily, for the punchline):

 "Three shots from just the first page."

-Anyhow, it's my first 6k+ chapter for etc. and I wanted to make it worth it, since it's been like a month and half, so I hope it is.
-I'm posting this at 3am so I apologize for any typos.
-I'll also prod a review if you mucked through this crazy.
-And finally, thank you to those who nominated etc. for the Dobbys! :3 I did a bit of an embarrassing dance, just for that.
+I'll prod for a review if you mucked through this crazy.
+And finally, thank you to those who nominated etc. for the Dobbys! :3 I did a bit of an embarrassing dance, just for that!